haidarimahdi/gemini-tdd-agent/README.md

 # Gemini TDD Agent

 ## Description
-A Java-based AI agent that autonomously writes and refactors code based on Test-Driven Development (TDD) principles.

-This agent uses Google's Gemini model to read Java test files from a `code-sandbox` directory, write the corresponding source code, and then compile and run the tests using Maven to verify its work.
+This project is a Java-based autonomous AI agent built for a university project (ITE Project, 5 ECTS).
+It demonstrates the Model Context Protocol (MCP) by using Google's Gemini API to automate the Test-Driven Development (TDD) workflow.

+When given a path to a JUnit test file, the agent:

+- Analyzes the test cases to understand the requirements.

+- Determines the correct source file path (e.g., src/main/java/...).

+- Writes the Java source code to satisfy the tests.

+- Executes mvn clean test in a secure sandbox to compile and verify its own work.

+- Iterates by analyzing build failures or test errors and fixing its code until all tests pass.

+The agent operates within a secure code-sandbox directory and uses a resilient API client with exponential backoff to handle network errors.

 ## Requirements
 - Java 11+